 \section{Acknowledgements}

-G.M. is very grateful to the organizers of the Fest in honor of Amir Caldeira for the kind invitation and for the cozy scientific environment provided during the event, and, Amir, thank you for all you have done for the Brazilian School of Physics over all these years --- {\em ``live long and prosper''}!
+The authors are grateful to Atsushi Higuchi and the referees for useful comments.
+G.E.A.M. is grateful to the organizers of the Fest in honor of Amir Caldeira for the cozy scientific environment.
+Amir, thank you for all you have done for the Brazilian School of Physics over all these years --- {\em ``live long and prosper''}!